Filter metrics by management zone

 dt.entity.queue dimension.
 Note that the value of the dimension condition must be the entity ID (for example,

 'dt.entity.queue' equals 'QUEUE-43717C10AF1BD1E0') and not the entity name (see the image below).

 The following are the security considerations of metric data display and measures to mitigate the impact.

 Metric series visible in all management zones

 Management-zone filtering doesn't work for metrics with multiple entity types.
 The following metrics are affected by this limitation.

 Due to this limitation, users who shouldn't have access to these metric series can still access them regardless of management zone.

 names add information to metric data queries, which can expose the ID of the parent monitored entity (such as the ID of a host that is parent to a process) or the display name of the entity in the case of the

 While these caveats are noteworthy, the practical security impact is limited.
-The data from the affected classic metrics is typically not sensitive.
-For security-sensitive environments, we recommend taking the caveats regarding metric-selector operators (monitored entity IDs such as
+The data from the metrics with multiple entity types is typically not sensitive.
+For security-sensitive environments, we recommend taking the caveats regarding metric-selector transformations (for example, entity IDs such as

-HOST-27A71FA663E7F352 and display names such as hostnames) into account when granting a user permission to read any metric data.
-For security-sensitive schemaless metrics, we recommend special care regarding which dimensions are sent as part of the data to ensure that the desired read-access restrictions are effective.
+We recommend special care in deciding which dimensions are sent as part of the data for security-sensitive custom metrics to ensure that the desired read-access restrictions are effective.